 The cash buyer we connect you with sees that your Uncle’s former home would make a great rental property, and is willing to offer 90 cents on the dollar.
 Now, you can make a decision as to whether taking a more modest price cut would be worth the speed and simplicity of a cash deal to you.
-You even use a handy Net Proceeds Calculator to work out the final math and see how the take-home pay compares with each option.
+You even use a handy Home Value Estimator and Net Proceeds Calculator to work out the final math and see how the take-home pay compares with each option.

 At the very least, bringing in a real estate professional, or working through a network of cash buyers rather than going directly to the first company you find, costs you nothing and could bring you thousands of dollars on your sale.
-“I’d always check to see how much money you’re leaving on the table first to see if it’s worth it,” said Jenah Mahan, a top-selling agent in Tacoma, Washington.
+“I’d always check to see how much money you’re leaving on the table first to see if it’s worth it,” says Jenah Mahan, a top-selling agent in Tacoma, Washington.